C.J. Abrams Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 26th in the league with a collective 7.4 strikeouts per nine innings.
+- The Rockies pitching staff is 24th in MLB with a collective 7.7 strikeouts per nine innings.

-- The Rockies' 5.29 team ERA ranks 24th across all league pitching staffs.
+- The Rockies' 5.49 team ERA ranks 26th among all MLB pitching staffs.

-- Rockies pitchers combine to surrender 11 total home runs at a rate of 1.4 per game (to rank 22nd in baseball).
+- The Rockies rank 19th in baseball in home runs allowed (12 total, 1.3 per game).

-- The Rockies are sending Gomber (0-1) out to make his second start of the season.
+- Feltner (0-1) makes the start for the Rockies, his second of the season.

-- His last time out was on Sunday against the San Diego Padres, when the lefty went six innings, surrendering three earned runs while giving up four hits.
+- The righty last pitched on Tuesday against the Los Angeles Dodgers, when he threw 4 2/3 innings, allowing five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.